-Today here at Wake and Bake, we’re tackling the big one Decarboxylation (DEE-CARB-OXO-LA-SHUN… or something like that).
+Today here at Wake and Bake, we're tackling the big one Decarboxylation (pronounced: DEE-CARB-OX-OH-LAY-SHUN).

-It’s a big word, but there’s no need for overwhelm or stress when it comes to cooking with marijuana 😉
+It's a big word, but there's no need for overwhelm or stress when it comes to cooking with cannabis.

 In a nutshell: Decarboxylation is a necessary step in making cannabis infusions that are effective and affordable.
-Both THC and CBD need to go through the process and it’s not complicated at all.
-You can do it in your own home and it will greatly improve your edibles.
+Both THC and CBD need to go through the process and it's not complicated at all.
+You can do it in your own home and it will greatly improve the effectiveness of your edibles.

 However, the science behind can get a little confusing so I'm going to break it down in detail.